What is the real estate industry?

 The real estate industry can be an extremely profitable venture.
 The industry produces roughly $25 billion dollars in revenue each year, according to Ibis World.
 Not to mention, the real estate unemployment rate has dropped steadily over the past eight years, according to the National Association of Realtors, and is currently at only 3.9 percent.
 Since 2010, the industry has gained about 18 million jobs and it is projected to continue to rise.

 Given the current success of the industry and anticipated growth, real estate may be a good fit for you.
-Not only is it a profitable option, but it gives you the opportunity to assist people in some of the largest decisions in their lives.
+Not only is it filled with diverse potential, but it gives you the opportunity to assist people in some of the largest decisions in their lives.
 With a typically flexible working schedule, working with or investing in a real estate franchise has a lot of potential for success.